 Regeneron's COVID-19 cocktail helps prevent symptomatic disease - study

-ZURICH, April 12 (Reuters) - Regeneron's REGN.O COVID-19 antibody cocktail helped cut the risk of symptomatic infections by 81% among people in households where another member had become ill, according to a statement on Monday from its manufacturing partner, Roche ROG.S.
+ZURICH, April 12 (Reuters) - Regeneron REGN.O will seek U.S. approval for its COVID-19 antibody cocktail as a preventative treatment after a trial showed it helped reduce the risk of symptomatic infections in households where someone else is ill, the U.S. drugmaker said on Monday.

-"The subcutaneous administration of casirivimab and imdevimab reduced the risk of symptomatic infections by 81% in those who were not infected when they entered the trial," Roche said.
+REGEN-COV, as the combination shot of casirivimab and imdevimab is called, reduced the overall risk of progressing to symptomatic COVID-19 by 31%, and by 76% after the third day.
+The trial also demonstrated that it shortened symptom duration and markedly lowered viral levels, Regeneron said in a statement.

-"In addition, individuals treated with casirivimab and imdevimab who still experienced a symptomatic infection resolved their symptoms on average within one week, compared to three weeks with placebo," the company said.
+Regeneron has enlisted Switzerland's Roche ROG.S and its massive biotech facility in South San Francisco to help make around 2 million doses annually, a substantial amount although only a fraction of what would be needed to cover the people who get the illness, which is currently infecting about 3.5 million people weekly worldwide.

 ((J.Miller@thomsonreuters.com; +41 58 306 7734; Reuters Messaging: j.miller.thomsonreuters.com@reuters.net))